la10736/rstest/README.md

     assert_eq!(4, delayed_sum(2, 2, ms(10)).await);
 }
 ```

 In this case test pass because the delay is just 10 milliseconds and timeout is
 80 milliseconds.

-You can use `timeout` attribute like any other attibute in your tests and you can
+You can use `timeout` attribute like any other attribute in your tests, and you can
 override a group timeout with a case specific one.
 In the follow example we have
-3 tests where first and third use 100 millis but the second one use 10 millis.
+3 tests where first and third use 100 milliseconds but the second one use 10 milliseconds.
 Another valuable point in this example is to use an expression to compute the
 duration.